EventStore/documentation/docs/clients/grpc/projections/README.md

 Disables a projection, this will save the projection checkpoint.
 Once disabled, the projection will not process events even after restarting the server or the projection subsystem.
-You must have access to a projection to disable it, [ACL documentation](/server/v21.2/docs/security/acl.html#stream-acl)
+You must have access to a projection to disable it, see the [ACL documentation](/server/v21.2/docs/security/acl.html#stream-acl)

 :::warning
 The .net clients prior up to version 21.2 had an incorrect behavior: they _will not_ save the checkpoint